trynx/purple_house_client/README.md

 [For Server side](https://github.com/trynx/purple_house_server)

-This is a React app
+This is an app which uses: React, Routers and axios

 [add technologies/frameworks as I'm implementing them]